-If your business is regulated by the Money Laundering Regulations you must take steps to identify any activity you suspect may be linked to money laundering or terrorist financing, for all parts of your business.
+If your business is regulated by the Money Laundering Regulations you must try to identify any activity linked to money laundering or terrorist financing, for all parts of your business.

 There are many reasons why you or one of your employees might become suspicious about a transaction or activity.
 Often it’s just because it’s something unusual for your business - perhaps a customer has tried to make an exceptionally large cash payment.
 Maybe the customer behaved strangely, or made unusual requests that didn’t seem to make sense.
 Perhaps the transaction they wanted to make just didn’t add up commercially.